-First Baptist Church of Temple Terrace is founded on a core of beliefs derived from, and supported by, the Bible.
+Mission Hill Church is founded on a core of beliefs derived from, and supported by, the Bible.
 These statements are not inclusive of every area of theology (theology means the study of God and religious doctrines) and life, but they are those beliefs that we deem central and essential to someone who is a Christian.
 Other doctrines and teachings that impact life, but which are not fully supported by the Bible, we leave to the individual’s interpretation.

 In essential beliefs – we have unity.

 “There is one body and one Spirit….one Lord, one faith, one baptism, and one God and Father of us all…” “Live in harmony with one another….”
 Romans 12:16

 In non-essential beliefs – we have liberty (grace).

 “Accept him whose faith is weak, without passing judgment on disputable matters….Who are you to judge someone else’s servant?
 To his own master he stands or falls….So then, each of us will give an account of himself to God….So whatever you believe about these things, keep between yourself and God.”
 Romans 14:1, 4, 12, 22

 In all our beliefs – we show charity.

 “If I….can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but have not love, I am nothing.”
 1 Corinthians 13:2

 God is the creator and ruler of the universe.
 He has eternally existed in three personalities: God the Father; God the Son; God the Holy Spirit.
 We refer to this as the Trinity, or the “tri-unity” of God.
 Our God is one God, but He has revealed Himself in three co-equal dimensions.
 Genesis 1:1, 26-27; 3:22; Psalm 90:2; Matthew 28:19; 1 Peter 1:2; 2 Corinthians 13:14